WEndicott119/DamSecurity/README.md

 4. Aligning cybersecurity with business objectives: Cybersecurity frameworks aim to align cybersecurity with business objectives.
 This involves ensuring that cybersecurity measures are aligned with the organization's strategic goals and that they support the organization's overall mission.

-5. Continuous improvement: Cybersecurity frameworks are designed to support continuous improvement of an organization's cybersecurity posture.
+5. Continuous improvement: Cybersecurity frameworks are designed to support the continuous improvement of an organization's cybersecurity posture.
 This involves regularly reviewing and updating the cybersecurity measures in place, as well as monitoring for new cybersecurity risks and emerging threats.

-### Hands on experience
+### Hands-on experience

-This could be anyway you feel comfortable.
+This could be any way you feel comfortable.
 HackTheBox, TryHackMe, PortSwingger, or even just downloading tools and practicing.
 Figuring out 1 or 2 automated tools that run multiple tests on an application or network is a great way to know what you're end goal is going to be.
 Practice scanning and using the tools on scanme.nmap.org and other proxy web apps.

 ### Potential projects or challenges